gautamanshi487/godspeed_1/README.md

 # godspeed

+GS Documentation
+For detailed usage and setup, refer to the official Godspeed documentation: https://godspeed.systems/docs/

 # GS Documentation Embedder + RAG Agent (Godspeed Framework)

 This project is a Retrieval-Augmented Generation (RAG) solution built using the Godspeed framework.
 It allows users to ingest GitHub documentation or local files into a vector database and query them using natural language powered by LLMs.